 The current configuration of the Western Highway between Beaufort and Stawell is a two lane, single carriageway highway.
 The configuration of the highway has remained unchanged for almost a century in some locations.
-The demand on the highway has significantly increased, especially in recent times, which means that the current highway is resulting in a high crash rate.
+The demand on the highway has significantly increased, especially in recent times, which means that the current highway is not meeting the required level of service which is resulting in a high crash rate.